 When I share answers like this, most people react by saying, "That’s so good; I couldn’t do that."
 But, that’s not true - crafting answers like this is just getting to know yourself in advance.

 You need to plan to answer questions about why you are qualified and know how to sell yourself above the other applicants.
-Realize that you may have the same skillset, but much of it revolves around who does the best job at communicating it in the interview!
+Realize that you may have the same skillset, but much of job interview success revolves around who does the best job at communicating it in the interview!

 So, spend some time doing the following: